castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 [Deploy the application into the specified environment](#deploy).

-Execute the following command to run the E2E tests against the specified environment
+To run the E2E tests against the specified environment execute

 ```bash
 nx run <AppName>-e2e:e2e